-If you enjoy hands-on work and like solving problems, this is a great industry to work in!
+If you enjoy hands-on work and like solving problems, this is a great industry to work in.

 Electricians install, maintain and repair electrical wiring and electrical or electronic equipment.
-There is very high demand for qualified electricians which is forecast to last for at least ten years.
-Plus, New Zealand-trained electricians are very respected internationally so there'll always be plenty of options.
+There is very high demand for qualified electricians which is forecast to last for at least 10 years.
+Plus, New Zealand-trained electricians are highlyrespected internationally so there'll always be plenty of options.

 - Non-registration areas: Electronic security, appliance servicing and automation

-- Electrician (Electricity Supply; Domestic/Commercial; Industrial)
+- Electrician (Electricity Supply, Domestic/Commercial, Industrial)

 - Appliance Service Worker

 - Building construction companies

 - Telecommunications

 - Self-employment

 - Management roles (with further study)

-- Electrical engineering (with further study)
+- Electrical engineering (with further study).